 For additional resources for older adults and their families, visit the Eldercare Locator website.

-Nothing gets done by one person alone, we have to band together to make the changes we want to see in the world.
-Volunteering your time and talent is one of the most powerful ways to make a difference and help others while enhancing your own well-being.
-Area Agencies on Aging work to improve the lives of older adults and those living with disabilities in Maryland.
+Other volunteer opportunities are available through MDOA's network of Area Agencies on Aging, which work to improve the lives of older adults and those living with disabilities in Maryland.
 These agencies rely on volunteers to accomplish day-to-day objectives and would not be able to do the important work they do without volunteers.
-If you are interested in learning more about the volunteer opportunities that are available in your area contact your local Area Agency on Aging.
+If you are interested in learning more about the volunteer opportunities that are available in your area contact your local Area Agency on Aging or Maryland Access Point.